tango-controls/pytango/doc/quicktour.rst

 ------

 Finally you can get your hands dirty.
-The first thing to do is start a python console and import the :mod:`PyTango` module.
+The first thing to do is start a python console and import the :mod:`tango` module.
 The following example shows how to create a proxy to an existing TANGO device, how to read and write attributes and execute commands from a python console::